apiato/documentation/docs/components/optional-components/notifications.md

 ## Use DB channel {#db-channel}

-Generally you need to generate the notification migration `php artisan notifications:table`, then run `php artisan migrate`, however just running the migration command will do the job, since Apiato already adds the `_create_notifications_table.php` in the default migrations files directory `app/Ship/Migrations/`.
+Generally you need to generate the notification migration `php artisan notifications:table`, then run `php artisan migrate`, however just running the migration command will do the job, since Apiato already adds the `_create_notifications_table.php` in the default migrations files directory `App\Ship\Migrations`.

 :::info Further reading
 More info at [Laravel Docs](https://laravel.com/docs/notifications).